 Ads:

-ads will also be sorted according to the categories and sub categories.
+ads will also be sorted according to the categories and sub categories (what about location district, cities = yes, ads will be posted under location).
 Once a category is selected all the ads will come out listed along with the image and other necessary details.
 If a customer clicks on the product he will be taken to a page where the complete details about the product is listed.
 They can view different images of the particular product, read specifications about it and can add that product to the shopping cart.
-Admin will be able to manage this section from the backend
+Admin will be able to manage this section from the backend (ads review, approval and communicate with user/seller) Yeah sure, admin will check the ads after post by user and admin will give final decision to publish this ads (Yes confirm)

 Ads Information: